Computational intelligence: Swarm intelligence

 Swarm intelligence is based on the collective behavior of decentralized, self-organizing systems, typically consisting of a population of simple agents that interact locally with each other and with their environment.
 Despite the absence of a centralized control structure that dictates how the individual agents should behave, local interactions between such agents often lead to the emergence of global behavior.
 Among the recognized representatives of algorithms based on swarm intelligence are particle swarm optimization and ant colony optimization.
 Both are metaheuristic optimization algorithms that can be used to (approximately) solve difficult numerical or complex combinatorial optimization tasks.
 Since both methods, like the evolutionary algorithms, are based on a population and also on local interaction, they can be easily parallelized and show comparable learning properties.

 Bayesian networks

 In complex application domains, Bayesian networks provide a means to efficiently store and evaluate uncertain knowledge.
 A Bayesian network is a probabilistic graphical model that represents a set of random variables and their conditional dependencies by a directed acyclic graph.
 The probabilistic representation makes it easy to draw conclusions based on new information.
 In addition, Bayesian networks are well suited for learning from data.
-Their wide range of applications includes medical diagnostics, risk management, information retrieval, and text analysis, e.g. for spam filters.
 Their wide range of applications includes medical diagnostics, risk management, information retrieval, text analysis, e.g. for spam filters, credit rating of companies, and the operation of complex industrial processes.